Need some eco-friendly Valentine’s Day ideas?

 At home, or at your local independent cinema.
 I’d personally skip the romantic ones.
-Nobody need’s Hollywood’s version of romance looming over you on Valentine’s Day, when your own version of romance is probably just perfect.
+Nobody needs Hollywood’s version of romance looming over you on Valentine’s Day when your own version of romance is probably just perfect.

 Make A Playlist

-The chances are that at some point in your life you made a compilation tape for a significant other (or the person you hoped might be your significant other).
+Depending on your age, the chances are that at some point in your life you made a compilation tape for a significant other (or the person you hoped might be your significant other).
 Wasn’t it fun carefully selecting the songs to make the other person think you were cool and knew all the right bands?
 Why not do the same now?
 It could be fun picking songs from all the various points in your life together as a couple.

-There’s no need to go out for meal, when all you want to do is get straight to the dessert!
+There’s no need to go out for meal when all you want to do is get straight to the dessert!

 Show Your Love For Others Less Fortunate

 Valentine’s Day doesn’t have to just be about the love between couples.
 It can, and should be about showing your love for others, especially those less fortunate.
 You and your partner could consider volunteering together at a local soup kitchen or food bank.
-If you don’t have the time, why not take what you might have spend on a meal or a gift and donate to a charity of your choosing?
+If you don’t have the time, why not take what you might have spent on a meal or a gift and donate to a charity of your choosing?